 - You need to shower daily!

-No, you don’t.
-It kills your bacteria, dries up your skin, and wastes water.
+No, you don’t!
+Actually, no you shouldn’t.
+It kills your microbiota, dries up your skin, and wastes soap & water.

 - So, you never shower!?